-Getting Started With BDSpro explains how to add BDSpro[TM], the Silicon Graphics implementation of the Bulk Data Service protocol (XBDS[TM]), to a Network File System (NFS[®]) implementation.
+Getting Started With BDSpro explains how to add BDSproTM, the Silicon Graphics implementation of the Bulk Data Service protocol (XBDSTM), to a Network File System (NFS®) implementation.
 This guide contains information to help server and site administrators understand the BDS protocol, evaluate the suitability of BDSpro for their site, and include BDSpro in an existing NFS implementation.
-It also contains information to help application developers make use of BDS services.
-Administrators using this guide should be experienced in managing NFS and XFS[TM] (the X filesystem) on large servers.
+To use this guide successfully, administrators should be experienced in managing NFS and XFSTM (the X filesystem) on large servers.